Oahu Hawaii Travel Guide / Everything You Need to Know

 Types of Surf Breaks

-Reef breaks, sand bottom beach breaks, a few points, and more reef breaks.
-The island of Oahu is surrounded by quality reefs for surfing.
-There are occasional gaps in the reef where you can find patches of sand, but for the most part, when surfing Oahu you can count on surfing over varying degrees of shallow coral or slabby rock bottom reefs.
+Oahu has just about everything you could ask for from a surf zone: reef breaks, sand-bottom beach breaks, a few points, and big wave spots on the outer reefs.
+That being said, virtually the entire island is surrounded by quality coral reefs that are great for surfing.
+There are occasional gaps in the reef where you can find patches of sand, but for the most part, when surfing on Oahu, you can count on riding waves over varying degrees of shallow coral or slabby rock bottom reefs.
 For an overview of the most well-known surf breaks on Oahu, check out our guide to Oahu Surf Spots.

 Level of Difficulty

-Beginner to ‘experts only.’
-Oahu, Hawaii offers waves for all levels, from small rolling waves that are perfect for a beginner to double overhead stomach-wrenching barrels that are reserved for high-level experts only.
+Oahu offers waves for all levels, from small rolling waves that are perfect for beginners to stomach-wrenching, double overhead barrels and gargantuan outer reefs that are reserved for high-level experts only.

 girl with surfboard on oceanview balcony